-Distinctiveness: That the place has recognisable features so that people can describe where they live and form an emotional attachment to the place.

-That the layout makes the most of the opportunities presented by existing features on sites such as buildings, landform, archaeological and ecological features, and that the proposal also successfully exploits views into and out of the site.
+Distinctiveness: The place has recognisable features so that people can describe where they live and form an emotional attachment to the place.
+That the layout makes the most of the opportunities presented by existing buildings, landform and ecological features, and that the proposal also successfully exploits views into and out of the site.